littermap/littermap-aws-backend/README.md

 If this is a fresh clone of this source code repository, prepare the configuration files by running:

 - `./init-config`

+Fetch the latest package of the image scaling lambda function as described in ["Provide a built package"](#provide-a-built-package), because it is a compiled binary that is not included with the source code.

 Prepare the stack template and function code for deployment: